Here the Briefing TSR

 10:00-13:00 Bib pick-up at Hotel The Edge (map)

 13:30: Bus from Tromsø (200m to the left of Hotel The Edge) to start in Kvaloya (bus back to Tromsø after the race when runners fill-it.

 45′ at 500m

 The Race description:

 600-700m snow and slabs rock

 ATTENTION TO LOOSE ROCKS ON THE TOP PART: If a rock falls please to scream “Rock”

 Downhill on the same trail (attention with runners going up and rocks fall)

-Marks: orange flags and red/ yellow tape
+Marks: RED and YELLOW flags and red tape

 fresh water during the uphill (all the water in the mountain; rivers, fontaines…) is good